Delaware prison standoff over; corrections officer dead

 All the prisoners remaining in C Building were removed, searched, sent to an infirmary and put in new cells, he said.
 Investigators then began "going cell by cell collecting evidence."

-The correctional facility, with three narrow hallways and a central hub, is about 90 miles east of Washington, and houses 2,500 inmates who are in minimum-, medium- and maximum-security cells.
+The facility, with three narrow hallways and a central hub, is about 90 miles east of Washington, and houses 2,500 inmates who are in minimum-, medium- and maximum-security cells.
 Death row inmates are also held there.

 C Building is the area where prisoners who are being transferred from minimum- to medium-security cells are held, along with inmates who are being downgraded from maximum security to medium security, Coupe said.